tanweijie123/tp/docs/DeveloperGuide.md

 1. User requests to list Clients.
 2. FitEgo shows a list of Clients.
-3. User requests to view a specific Client in the list
+3. User requests to view a specific Client in the list.
-4. FitEgo opens the client's profile in a new window.
+4. FitEgo opens the Client's profile in a new window.

     Use case ends.